shreemithran/EEG_Emotion_detection/README.md

 EEG emotion detection has the potential to advance our understanding of the neural basis of emotions and contribute to the development of more effective interventions for emotional disorders.

-This project was done during my 6th semester as a Mini project.
+This project was done during my 6th semester(2022) as a Mini project.